ibmresilient/resilient-community-apps/fn_risk_fabric/README.md

 The create_incidents_action_plan.py example python script located in the fn_risk_fabric/util directory will create incidents in Resilient with an incident type of "Action Plan" for any Risk Fabric Action Plans assigned to the "resilient" queue.

-To use this script, first make sure that an "Action Plan" Incident Type is created in Resilient.
-To check this, go to "Customization Settings" and click on "Incident Types" tab and make sure "Action Plan" is in the list of Incident Types.
+To use this script, first make sure that an "RF Action Plan" Incident Type is created in Resilient.
+To check this, go to "Customization Settings" and click on "Incident Types" tab and make sure "RF Action Plan" is in the list of Incident Types.
 If not, then add it.

-Use the following command to add "Action Plan" incidents to Resilient:
+Use the following command to add "RF Action Plan" incidents to Resilient:

-    python create_incidents_action_plans.py --itype "Action Plan" --queue resilient
+    python create_incidents_action_plans.py --itype "RF Action Plan" --queue resilient

 When the incident is created, a comment to the Action Plan record in Risk Fabric will be made with the Resilient Incident ID.